Fire and historic buildings

 No special clothing or equipment is required for this course.

 £115 per person, to include teas, coffees and a light lunch.
+Please let the Museum know in advance any special dietary requirements.

 Please read our terms and conditions before booking.